silnrsi/libreoffice-linguistic-tools/README.md

 ![OOLT menu](/external%20docs/writer_menu.jpg)

-The primary site to download releases is https://extensions.libreoffice.org/extensions/lingtools.
-Source code can be downloaded from github.
+To download the add-on, go to https://extensions.libreoffice.org/extensions/lingtools.
+Source code is on github.

-For installation instructions and version history, see [README.txt](/LinguisticTools/help/README.txt)

-The latest release is [3.0](/releases/tag/3.0).
-Help is available from the menu, or you can download it here: [Linguistic Tools Help.pdf](/external%20docs/Linguistic%20Tools%20Help.pdf)
+Help (including installation instructions) is available from the menu, or you can download it here: [Linguistic Tools Help.pdf](/external%20docs/Linguistic%20Tools%20Help.pdf).
+For complete version history, see [README.txt](/LinguisticTools/help/README.txt)

 # Technical Notes